 Walmart routinely tops the list of the world’s most generous companies.
 And for good reason.
-It donates 90 million pounds of fresh food per year to Feeding America.
+In the name of charity, it donates 90 million pounds of fresh food per year to Feeding America.
 In 2015 alone, it pledged $100 million to advance economic mobility for retail workers.
 It gave out $47 million in grants to local fire departments, law enforcement agencies, schools, and rec centers in the communities where it operates.

 The biggest group of food stamp recipients in the country is full-time employees at Walmart.
 We pay $6.2 billion in taxes every year to support them.
 In its notorious political spending to hold down the minimum wage and eliminate union protections, Walmart strives to prevent its workers from living a life in which its hunger alleviation partnership would be less necessary.
-In its notorious lobbying to slash corporate taxes, it funds both local fire departments and those who work to ensure those fire departments will continue to need it.
+In its notorious lobbying to slash corporate taxes, it ensures that the fire departments it funds will continue to need it.

 Last week, Amazon successfully bullied the Seattle City Council into cancelling a homelessness alleviation tax.
 The tax—which the Council had already passed unanimously—sought to fix something that the Amazon headquarters in large part created by pricing most residents out of the housing market and prompting a rampant homelessness problem within just a few years.
 In its original form, the tax charged $500-per-employee, per year, on corporations that made more than $20 million per year within the city.
 But when Amazon responded by halting construction on a building downtown, putting 7,000 jobs in immediate jeopardy, the council brought it down to $275-per-employee.

 At that, Amazon resumed construction, but joined forces with the likes of Starbucks and Microsoft (also headquartered in Seattle) to sponsor a mass PR campaign against the tax.